priya-bhogavalli/Data-Engineering-Material/Core-Data-Engineering/Programming-Languages/Python/PYTHON_COMPLETE_REFERENCE.md

 ```

 ### Logging
+**One-liner**: Record app events and errors for debugging - like a black box recorder.
 **Concept**: Recording application events, errors, and debug information for monitoring, debugging, and auditing purposes.
 **Analogy**: Like a security camera system - records what happens for later review.
 ```python